01-edu/public/subjects/blockchain/named-festival/README.md

 ```

 - Then create a Smart Contract named `NamedFestival`.
+- NB: The file name of the contract must be in kebab-case `named-festival.sol`, while contracts names are in PascalCase by convention
 - Create a public function `setName()` that takes a string as parameter and sets the name of the festival
 - Finally a function `getName()` takes no parameters and retrieves the name